EndPointCorp/end-point-blog/2024/05/how-to-validate-record-uniqueness-in-asp.net.md

 }
 ```

-OK that's maybe the best response we've had so far.
+OK, that's maybe the best response we've had so far.
 It includes not only a proper HTTP status code but also a human readable message that a frontend app can display to its users.
 Also, with this approach, we don't have to use a `try-catch` in the endpoint's action method like we did before.
 This is because our attribute plugs right into ASP.NET's [model validation functionality](https://learn.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-8.0), which triggers automatically at the beginning of every API request.

-## A generic custom validation attribute to enforce uniqueness
+### A generic custom validation attribute to enforce uniqueness

 The only disadvantage of our validation attribute is that it only works for one particular class and one particular property.
 I'm thinking we can make something a little bit more generic which we can reuse in many scenarios.